-Supports syllabus for BCS Certificate in Modelling Business Processes
+Self study for the BCS Certificate in Modelling Business Processes

-This course in our ‘Guides to Success’ series supports the syllabus for the BCS Practitioner Certificate in Modelling Business Processes.
+This course in our ‘Guides to Success’ series supports the latest syllabus (version 5.0) for the BCS Practitioner Certificate in Modelling Business Processes.

-The course is designed for people who wish to:
+The course is designed and priced for people who wish to:

 - Study in their own time.